Trump 'deal of the century' may be doomed by ghosts of America's past

 While it may not be a surprise that a longtime activist who spent years in Israeli prisons was taking a hardline approach, others in Abu Dis echoed El-Haj’s sentiments: Decades of on-again, off-again negotiations with Israelis have produced a separation wall, multiplying settlements and the loss of Jerusalem.

-Plus, there is no sign that the millions of Palestinians driven from the country when Israel was founded will ever be given the right of return — something that has long been demanded by Palestinians.
+Plus, there is no sign that millions of Palestinians — those driven from the country when Israel was founded and their descendants — will ever be given the right of return, something their leaders have long demanded.

 Vivien Abu Shusha, 23, is also definitive.